 Are you interested in developing transformational pulsed power capabilities at one of the world’s premier pulsed power facilities?
 Do you want to perform innovative research impacting radiation effects sciences, electromagnetics, and high energy density sciences?
 Are you passionate about research that impacts a broad range of problems of national importance?
-If so, you could be the first Maxwell Fellow at Sandia and join our dynamic team!
+If so, you could become a Maxwell Fellow at Sandia and join our dynamic team!

 We are now accepting applications for the James Clerk Maxwell Distinguished Postdoctoral Fellowship, established in honor of the founder of the classical theory of electromagnetic radiation, supports research that impacts broad-ranging national security areas in the broadly defined domains of pulsed power physics and/or engineering and to its application to radiation, electrical, and high energy density sciences (REHEDS).